ingen-lab/Ruth/Attachments/ElfEars/ElfEars-Readme.txt

 Skin Applier will also set your ears to the appropriate skin texture.
 To achieve this the Description field of BOTH ear parts needs to be set to "head" without the quotation marks.
-The prepared version in the OpenSim Inventory ARCHIVE (.iar) supplied is already set this way
+The prepared version in the OpenSim Inventory ARCHIVE (iar) supplied is already set this way

 ru2_head_receiver using channel 20181024